Bidhan2020/katas/README.md

 Be sure to drink your ovaltine.

 This is some new information.
-Hooray!
+Hooray

+Testing again to see how the fork and pull request work togetr.